-Yet while the chance of this kind of massive data breach happening to the average traveler is low, you and your dollars are still vulnerable when vacationing in unfamiliar surroundings.
-A stolen or misplaced wallet or purse can mean your cards or cash are gone, and your identity put at risk.
-Ambitious pickpockets exist in even the most exotic of locations — and in a foreign country, where security measures vary and language barriers exist, theft or fraud to your finances can put an end to your trip.
+While the chance of a data breach happening to the average traveler is low, you and your dollars are still vulnerable when vacationing in unfamiliar surroundings.
+A stolen or misplaced wallet or purse can mean your cards and cash are gone — and your identity is suddenly at risk.
+Ambitious pickpockets exist in even the most unlikely locations — and in a foreign country, theft or fraud can put an end to your trip.

-Luckily, there are helpful ways you can protect your money when touring at home or abroad.
-Consider these seven tips to keep your credit cards and personal finances secure the next time you travel.
+Luckily, there are ways to protect your money when traveling at home or abroad.
+Consider these seven tips to keep your credit cards and personal finances secure the next time you go adventuring.

 Keep Your Bank in the Know

 Banks and credit card providers are known to temporarily freeze accounts if they notice more spending or withdrawals than usual.
 It's only a safety precaution in the event your card may have been stolen.
-"If you live in Chicago and your credit card company sees charges coming in from Rome, they might conclude someone's already stolen your card and freeze it," writes Martha White for Bankrate.com.
+"If your credit card account suddenly shows purchases thousands of miles from your home, your card issuer might decline them as suspicious," writes Chanelle Bessette for NerdWallet.
 Prevent this by telling the card companies about your upcoming travel itinerary.
 And in the event you do misplace your plastic, it'll be easier to notify them.

 Get a Travel Debit Card